One of today’s hot cat topic is how to deal with feral cats in the USA. Broadly speaking there are two camps: the shooters and the TNRers.

 The Wisconsin Department of Natural Resources have confirmed in a telephone conversation that is is illegal to shoot feral cats in that state.
 The same goes for PA.

 General — USA wide

-First I will propose that the laws of other states are similar in their wording to Wisconsin laws with similar interpretations.
+First I will propose that the laws of other states are similar in their wording to Wisconsin and PA laws with similar interpretations.
 On that basis shooting feral cats is considered cruel and illegal.

 On the Avvo.com website (high visitor numbers – large site) a visitor asks, “Is it legal to kill stray or your cats?”
 This is the page.
 It appears to be non-state specific.

 Responses from lawyers:

 - Alan Brinkmeier (Chicago Lawsuit / Dispute Attorney) – No

 - John M. Kaman (San Francisco Criminal Defense Attorney) – No, it’s not legal to kill stray cats.
 That’s what animal control personnel do as a last resort….